adrtod/rchallenge/README.md

 =========
 [![Travis-CI Build Status](https://travis-ci.org/adrtod/challenge.png?branch=master)](https://travis-ci.org/adrtod/challenge)

-A simple datascience challenge system using [Rmarkdown](http://rmarkdown.rstudio.com/) and [Dropbox](https://www.dropbox.com/).
+A simple datascience challenge system using [R Markdown](http://rmarkdown.rstudio.com/) and [Dropbox](https://www.dropbox.com/).
 It requires no network configuration, does not depend on external platforms like e.g. Kaggle and can be easily installed on a personal computer.